lklok66/ice/distribution/src/sl/README-bin.txt

   assemblies for Ice services (bin\sl\IceGrid.dll, bin\sl\IcePatch2.dll, bin\sl\IceStorm.dll and bin\sl\Glacier2.dll).

+* The Ice for Silverlight policy server build for .NET 3.5 in (bin\policyserver.exe) and build for .NET CF in (bin\cf\policyserver.exe)

 * The Ice for Visual Studio Add-in plugin with Ice for Silverlight support (vsaddin\IceVisualStudioAddin-VS2010.dll).